Fertility Acupuncture and Chinese Herbal Medicine near Godalming, Haslemere and Guildford

 I have over seventeen years worth of clinical experience treating a wide range of conditions.
 During that time I have lectured extensively at BSc (Hons) level, and have been involved in the training of literally hundreds of today's acupuncturists and herbalists.

 I have a special interest in women's health, infertility and IVF.
-I lecture at post-graduate level in the use of acupuncture for fertility and IVF support, and I am a member of the Acupuncture Fertility Network.
+I lecture at post-graduate level in the use of acupuncture for fertility and IVF support, and pregnancy-related conditions.
+I am a member of the Acupuncture Fertility Network.

 Just off the A283 in Chiddingfold, my practice is near Cranleigh, near Godalming, near Guildford, and near Haslemere.

 On my website you will be able to find a lot of information about fertility and infertility.